websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/completely-custom-configuration.md

 ## Implement the Configuration Screen

-To implement `ConfigurationScreen`,

 1. Declare the class as an implementation of `ConfigurationScreen` with the `@Component` annotation.

     ```java
     @Component(service = ConfigurationScreen.class)
     ```

 1. Set the category key, the configuration entry's key, and its localized name.
 In the sample project, the category key is set to `third-party` in System Settings.
-The string value for the configuration's name is set by the language key in the `Language.properties` file of the bundle.
+The string value for the configuration's name is set by the language key in the bundle's `Language.properties` file.

     ```{literalinclude} ./completely-custom-configuration/resources/liferay-u2g5.zip/u2g5-web/src/main/java/com/acme/u2g5/web/internal/configuration/admin/display/U2G5ConfigurationScreen.java
     :dedent: 1